Maribel-88/PumpkinTicTacToe/README.md

  ## UX/UI Section
  ### Site Goal
- Pumpkin-TicTacToe game  is a .
+ Pumpkin-TicTacToe game  is a single player game created with younger audience/user in mind.
+This is evident through the images use for the characters.

  #### Player should be able:
  - Input their name.